HMRahman691-alt/SQA_Projecct/README.md

 # SQA_Projecct
-This is a project of SQA which show the manual testing and automation testing .
+This is a project of SQA which show the manual testing and automation testing of ParaBank Online Registration System.